-Before you know it, your teenager will need to fly somewhere on their own.
-Do they know what to do?
+Before you know it, your teenager will need to fly somewhere without you.
+Do they know what to do when they travel on their own?
 Now’s a great time to start teaching this move out skill.

 1. Let them shadow you.